-On the rear of the Allegro Breeze can be found a Class 2, 5,000-pound towing hitch (Figure 9-1) capable of handling a tongue weight of 500 pounds.
-This hitch is installed for towing a passenger car to be used when the vehicle is parked.
+On the rear of the Allegro Breeze can be found a Class 2, 2,500-pound towing hitch (Figure 9-1) capable of handling a tongue weight of 500 pounds.
+This hitch is installed for towing a passenger car to be used when the motor home is parked.
 The wire connector installed with this hitch is a standard, seven-pin connector.
 For more information on the connector, please see Chapter 7 of this Owner's Manual.